 Silverdale: Newberry Hill Heritage Park

 Over 13 miles of trails are available in Newberry Hill Park.
 Parking is available on the street.
 During non-school hours you can also park in the nearby school parking lot.
-Note that as of June 2020 there are some closures of this trail for maintenance so it may not always be open.

 Be aware that some of the trails are heavy with bike traffic.
 So, you may want to stick to the “foot traffic only” trails when exploring with kids in tow.
 WTA recommends the Wildlife or Foot Traffic Only trail to see the wetland preserve–a well kept secret that even locals don’t all know about.